 - Before reacting if we are feeling anxious, upset, angry or negative toward a person or situation, just take a deep breath, go for a walk or remove ourselves from the situation until we are feeling in a better headspace.

-Our life has been an array of many events for many of you ranging from absolute to trauma to some glimpse or events of excitement and joy.
-The first step is to accept our emotional responses, firstly as being normal that is unless we have been drinking excessively or taking drugs or medication.
+Your life has been an array of many events for many of you ranging from absolute to trauma to some glimpse or events of excitement and joy.
+The first step is to accept our emotional responses, firstly as being normal that is unless you have been drinking excessively or taking drugs or medication.
 As these can often accelerate emotional responses to a level of abnormality.
 What I am talking about here is to get in touch with your emotions if you have had past experiences that have left you feeling unable to cope, crying without being able to stop and find any happiness.
 You may well benefit from finding a counsellor who will help you work through these incidences, to move ahead so they no longer have a negative affect for you.
-I believe everyone can benefit from counselling, helping us to move our inward feelings out into the open, giving us a feeling of normality.
-That is being happy with our life: Where we have been; Where we are and Where we are going.
+I now believe everyone can benefit from counselling, helping you to move your inward feelings out into the open, giving you a feeling of normality.
+That is being happy with your life: Where you have been; Where you are and Where you are going.

 5. Loving Yourself

 You may well ask what has this to do with a healthy heart, well almost everything.
-Because if we don’t have a sense of love for our own very uniqueness then we will be unable to follow through with anything that is going be supportive of a healthy heart.
+Because if you don’t have a sense of love for your own very uniqueness then you will be unable to follow through with anything that is going be supportive of a healthy heart.
 Love yourself by not comparing yourself to other people, only learning from people how you want to be live your life.
 The better you become at loving yourself, the easier it will be to accept others without them affecting you or your life in a negative way.